 - One-way cascade synchronization

-Before configuring the data synchronization task, you must create a database account and configure binary logging.
+Before you configure a synchronization task, you must create an account and configure binary logging for the source instance.
 For more information, see Create an account for a user-created MySQL database and configure binary logging.

 - Log on to the DTS console.